iDeepverma/password-manager/README.md

 # password-manager
 # Make sure you have PyNaCl installed
-# you can installed PyNaCl using pip by the following command:-
+# you can install PyNaCl using pip by the following command:-
 # pip install PyNacl
 # This was a project by Deepanshu verma